 This beautiful thermal crew top would do double duty, keeping you warm plus being fashionable enough to wear alone, for lunch on the cruise ship, or if you are fortunate enough to encounter a warm afternoon on your cruise.
 Likewise, this beautiful long-sleeved blouse would be a fabulous addition to your packing list for your cruise to Alaska.
 It would be great with leggings and perfect for an afternoon of shopping or a late lunch.
 It could also be worn to evening dinner on your cruise ship.

 A cardigan sweater is a must to add to your Alaska cruise packing list.
 I have both a black and a white open front drape cardigan similar to this one and they both have served me well.
-I also had a cozy and comfy black cardigan which went well with everything, on every trip, like this one that is affordable and comes in many colors, but I lost it on a recent trip to Ireland, and am on the hunt for a new one.
+I also had a cozy and comfy black cardigan which went well with everything, on every trip, like this one that is affordable and comes in many colors.
+Sadly, I lost it on a recent trip to Ireland, and am on the hunt for a new one.
 A cardigan is useful as an accessory piece to any wardrobe, and also a layering warming piece to wear for your cruise to Alaska.

 I always bring along several pairs of leggings for my colder weather travel, and you might consider adding a pair or two to your Alaska cruise packing list.
 Leggings are always fashionable and so very comfortable.
 They are pretty much all I wear in the cold.
 These extra soft leggings in a variety of colors and are so are low-priced, so you can get a few pairs to wear.

 Jeans are so universal.
 They are so versatile that they can be worn in just about any setting or situation, on or off your cruise ship.
 I like these Levi Strauss shaping bootcut jeans.
-Not only are they fashionable and inexpensive, they shape you.
+Not only are they fashionable and inexpensive, but they also shape you.

 I won’t advise how many tops, pants, or jackets you should bring on your Alaskan cruise.
 You decide how many of each you want to bring based on the time of year you are traveling, and the amount of time you are spending in Alaska.